 I recommend getting the infrared incandescent reflector lamps from Amazon.
 It is always good to keep a spare one on hand, just in case one goes out!

-Check out my article New Chicks Temperature Chart – Weeks 1-6.
+Check out my article 6 Week Guide – How to Raise Healthy Baby Chicks.
 This is a must-have guide if you want thriving chicks.

 3. Water Container